eddieolivas/Hubspot-Code-Exercise/submission.md

 The page is live here: https://eddies-hubspot-exercise.netlify.app/

-These notes will be read by HubSpot developers.
-Drop us a line!

 Perhaps we should use blockquote on the testimonial in exercise 1.

 ## Given more time, what would you have done differently?